rak-n-rok/Krake/docs/dev/observers.rst

 a deviation with the ``spec`` and update the actual ``Deployment`` and ``Service`` accordingly.

+The list of fields which are observed by the Kubernetes Observer can be controlled by specifying a :ref:`user/observer-schema:custom observer schema`.

 The actual workflow of the Kubernetes Observer is as follow: